-The money raised during SportsAid Week helps the 1,100 athletes supported by the charity in many different ways.
-The SportsAid award they receive can fund several equipment purchases throughout the year or a major one-off cost such as covering a trip to warm-weather training or an international competition.
-Athletes don't just feel the impact of SportsAid's support financially - they see the award as a motivational boost and a recognition of their talent as they look to progress up the talent pathway.
-The funds you raise will make a big difference.
+The money you raise during SportsAid Week will help to support athletes in many different ways - no matter how big or small the amount!
+They don't just feel the impact of SportsAid's backing financially though - they also see the award as a motivational boost and a recognition of their talent as they look to progress forward with their careers.

 "I love meeting the young athletes SportsAid supports and seeing the drive and determination they have to be the best they can be.
 I remember when I had help from SportsAid and it's really important when you're starting out in your sport.
 It gives you the confidence to push on and succeed knowing that there are people out there who believe in you.
 That’s why SportsAid Week is such a great idea.
 It’s an opportunity to show the next generation of athletes that we’re right behind them and want to do what we can to help them on their way.”

 Ellie Simmonds OBE was supported by SportsAid in 2006 when she was just 11 years old.
 She also received help from the Talented Athlete Scholarship Scheme.
 The five-time Paralympic champion is an official ambassador for SportsAid Week 2017.